4 Easy Ways to Make Sure People Never Forget Your Ad

 The Key Takeout

 Interactive ads, whether rich media or another kind, offer marketers a new way of reaching out to an audience, and of drawing people into a brand.
-To do that, the same principles that have always applied to advertising still apply: an ad must be memorable after it has been viewed, otherwise there is less motivation to seek out the product.
-Using our tips above, you can craft a memorable campaign of your own.
+To do that, the same principles that have always applied to advertising still apply: an ad must be memorable after it has been viewed; otherwise, there is less motivation to seek out the product.
+Using our tips above, you can craft memorable ads of your own.

 Let us know how you get along!